ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 #### 5.1.1 Infrastructure Upgrades

-Infrastructure upgrades are related the Kubernetes resources themselves.
+Infrastructure upgrades are related to the Kubernetes resources themselves.

 From time to time, we will release a new version of Zenhub Enterprise infrastructure via a GitHub Release on the [ZenhubHQ/zenhub-enterprise](https://github.com/ZenhubHQ/zenhub-enterprise) repository.
-Along with new manifests, a [release note](https://github.com/ZenhubHQ/zenhub-enterprise/releases) will be included to detail extra steps or concerns for the given release.
 Most releases will not require downtime.

 > This doesn't update the application code.
 See below for [application updates](#512-application-updates).

 ##### 1. Prepare

 * You need to get the `kustomization.yaml` you configured with all the secrets to take into account
 * Perform a diff to make sure no outstanding changes are waiting to be applied

 ```bash
 kustomize build . | kubectl diff -f-
 ```

 > It should exit 0 and only display a warning of unused variables

 * Make a copy of your existing `kustomization.yaml` and keep it handy for the next step

 ##### 2. Update `kustomization.yaml`

 * Check out the `zenhub-enterprise` repo at the tag of the target release
 * Populate the new `kustomization.yaml` with your existing configuration values, adding any new required values for the new version.

 ##### 3. Diff and apply

-* First delete the `raptor-db-migrate` and `sanitycheck` jobs so they may be recreated without errors:
+* First, delete the `raptor-db-migrate` and `sanitycheck` jobs so they may be recreated without errors:

 > Make sure the status of the jobs are `Complete` and not `Running`

 ```bash
 kubectl -n <your_dedicated_namespace> delete job/raptor-db-migrate job/sanitycheck
 ```